Tuan96/rock-paper-scissors/README.md

 # Tuan96 | Rock-Paper-Scissors

-This is Rock-Paper-Scissors - Browser version.
+This is Rock-Paper-Scissors - Browser and Console version.

 ## Installation

-After you clone or download the code, open the index.html in your selected browser to get started.
+After you clone or download the code, open the index.html in your selected browser to get started\.
 You can also try the live version here: https://tuan96.github.io/rock-paper-scissors/

+## How To Play

+You can find the rules here: https://en.wikipedia.org/wiki/Rock_paper_scissors\
+Each winning hand equals 1 point.
+Draw equals 0 point.
+Whoever gets 5 first wins.

 ## Built With